 Accounting is a universal discipline, encompassing the successful management of financial resources of the public sector, businesses, and individuals.
-It is foundational to all organisations across all industries and assists in discharging accountability and control.
-Accounting is a way systematically organising, critically analysing and communicating financial data and information for decision-making.
-The overarching context for this syllabus is the real-world expectation that accounting involves processing transactions to develop financial statements and reports stakeholders.
+It is foundational to all organisations across all industries and assists in discharging accountability and Accounting way financial control. is a of systematically organising, critically analysing and communicating financial data and information for decision-making.
+The overarching context for this syllabus is the real-world expectation that accounting involves processing transactions to develop financial statements and reports to stakeholders.
 Digital technologies are integral to accounting, enabling real-time access to vital financial information.

 When students study this subject, they develop an understanding of the essential role accounting plays in the successful performance of any organisation.
 Students learn fundamental accounting concepts in order to develop an understanding of accrual accounting, accounting for GST, managerial and accounting controls, internal and external financial statements, and analysis.
-Students are then ready for more complex utilisation of knowledge, allowing them to synthesise data and other financial information. evaluate practices of financial management, solve authentic accounting problems and make and communicate recommendations.
+Students are then ready for more complex utilisation of knowledge, allowing them to synthesise data and other financial practices of financial information. evaluate management, solve authentic accounting problems and make and communicate recommendations.